semanticClimate/p/en/posts/resources.md

 ---
-title: Introduction to semanticClimate resources
+title: Introduction to semanticClimate resources for climate knowledge
-date: 2023-11-20
+date: 2024-02-29
-description: About the glossary and tools
+description: About the softwares and semantic documents
-author: SW and Team
+author: SW and RK
+summary: Information about the usage of tools and data presented in hackathon
+hide: true
 tags:
-  - semanticclimate
   - hackathon
 ---